R E S U M E

 In 2004 she became an Associate researcher for DAMPF (Dance and Media Performance Fusion).
 The same year she founded the collective Episode with fellow choreographers Nicole Peisl and Richard Siegal, which was dedicated to the development of extemporaneous performance.
 They created The Blueprint episode, The How episode and The Kleine episode with renowned electronic composer Christian Kleine.

-In 2006 she was invited by the Staatliche Kunsthalle Museum in Baden-Baden to create a performance with vanessa Le Mat within Richard Jackson’s 1000 Clocks installation for the opening of the exhibition, Ballerina in a Whirlpool.
+In 2006 she was invited by the Staatliche Kunsthalle Museum in Baden-Baden to create a unique performance with Vanessa Le Mat in Richard Jackson’s 1000 Clocks installation for the opening of the exhibition, Ballerina in a Whirlpool.
 This was followed by a commission from Berlin actress Elettra de Salvo, to create a solo for her for Context Festival Hebbel-am-ufer Berlin and Mousonturm Frankfurt 2006.
 At the invitation of REDCAT in Los Angeles she created a site-specific performance for the exhibition ‘Ubiq: A Mental Odyssey’ with Mathieu Briand.
-This was followed by a new work for the C-scope festival in Den Haag, Holland in collaboration with international choreographer-dancer Vanessa Le Mat, and a site-specific, outdoor performance for the Biarteca Festival Rosazza, Italy.
-During this period she was also invited as a special guest with The Forsythe Company, notably participating in the MK2 film and online media project One Flat Thing, Reproduced.
+This was followed by a new work for the C-scope festival in Den Haag, Holland in collaboration with choreographer-dancer Vanessa Le Mat, and a site-specific, outdoor performance for the Biarteca Festival Rosazza, Italy.
+During this period she was also invited as a special guest with The Forsythe Company, notably participating in the MK2 film One Flat Thing, Reproduced and its online media project Synchronous Objects.

 In 2007 she was invited by the TATE Modern, London to create a unique performance in collaboration with Mathieu Briand for the Turbine Hall.
 The performance, titled Did you ever want to be someone else? was created for 100 participants who responded to real-time choreographic instructions sent by SMS.
-She presented Infinite Temporal Series II -the second in the choreographic series inspired by the writings of Jorge Luis Borges- at the Künstlerhaus Mousonturm Frankfurt, Tanzperformance Köln, Cologne, Festival Les Plateux de la Biennale du Val-de-Marne Paris and Tanzhaus NRW Düsseldorf.
+That same year she created and presented Infinite Temporal Series II -the second in the choreographic series inspired by the writings of Jorge Luis Borges- at the Künstlerhaus Mousonturm Frankfurt, Tanzperformance Köln, Cologne, Festival Les Plateux de la Biennale du Val-de-Marne Paris and Tanzhaus NRW Düsseldorf.
 In 2008 she began research for her sustainable dance performance for which she was the invited choreographer at the London Festival of Architecture July 2008.
-In 2009 she presented a development of this work at the Festival Mal au Pixel at Mains d’Oeuvres where she is artist-in-residence for this project.
+In 2009 she presented a development of this work at the Festival Mal au Pixel at Mains d’Oeuvres where she was artist-in-residence from 2009-2012.
 In 2010 she was commissioned by the Australian company Leigh Warren & Dancers to create Rubicon for Adelaide International Arts Festival.
-That same year she created Timepiece for the MichaelDouglas Kollektiv’s ‘One week stand’ series.
-She about to present her most ambitious work to date Un réseau translucide -sustainable dance performance, an autonomous performance that runs 100% on its own energy.
+That same year she was commissioned to create Timepiece for the MDKollektiv in Cologne.

 C H O R E O G R A P H I C W O R K S

-Un réseau translucide -sustainable dance performance, to be presented at Festival Faits d’Hiver Paris and Tanzhaus NRW Düsseldorf 2011.
+Un réseau translucide -sustainable dance performance Festival Faits d’Hiver Paris and Tanzhaus NRW Düsseldorf 2011

 Timepiece – MichaelDouglas Kollektiv, Buhne der Kultur köln, Tanzhaus köln, Cologne 2010